Close Alert Banner

 A listening room will complement the exhibition.
 As a talented poet and musician, Towell has produced hypnotic songs of resistance resulting in several music/poetry CDs and a recent collector’s three vinyl LP set of ballads focusing on international issues.
 The room will also feature a selection of photo books showcasing his unique blend of personal notes, ephemera and photography that push the boundaries of storytelling.

 Larry Towell (b.
-1953) was born and raised in rural Lambton County.
+1953) was raised in rural Lambton County.
 After studying visual arts at York University in Toronto (1972–1976) and volunteering in Calcutta (1976), he spent two years living in solitude on a homemade raft where he began to write.
 His photojournalist career began in the 1980s when he deployed to document the civilian victims of the Nicaraguan Contra War from which he would go on to be the only Canadian member of the prestigious Magnum Photo agency (1988.)
 Over the past four-decades Towell’s coverage of historic events, human rights, and conflict have appeared in leading publications that include New York Times Magazine, Life Magazine, Rolling Stone, Geo, Stern, Vanity Fair, The Atlantic, The Nation, and The New Yorker, and has resulted in the publication of 16 books.

 Towell has exhibited internationally and his work is included in collections at the Getty Center, National Gallery of Canada, George Eastman Museum, National Museum of Qatar, and Archive of Modern Conflict in the UK.